🚐 Your motorhome deserves the best: 12V 100Ah 190H LiFePO4 battery

 Advantages

-• AGM batteries are maintenance-free and do not require periodic topping up of water or checking electrolyte levels.
+• AGM batteries are maintenance-free and do not require regular refilling of water or checking of electrolyte levels.

-• They have minimal internal resistance, meaning they can be charged and discharged more efficiently and can deliver high peak power when needed.
+• They have minimal internal resistance, which means they can be charged and discharged more efficiently and can deliver high power peaks when needed.

-• AGM batteries have a high capacity, meaning they can provide a constant power supply for an extended period of time.
+• AGM batteries have a high capacity, which means they can provide a constant power supply over a longer period of time.

 • AGM batteries can function as both deep cycle and starter batteries, making them versatile and suitable for a wide range of applications.